-As AR gains prominence it's application will move beyond fun to play games to useful productivity applications.
-As AR develops, it's used as a way of reaching audiences with content and advertising will grow.
+As AR gains prominence it’s application will move beyond fun to play games to useful productivity applications (you can even combine it with some powerful notion templates to really level up).
+As AR develops, it’s used as a way of reaching audiences with content and advertising will grow.
 Like previous marketing activity, it will be improved by the use of big data and location intelligence.

 AR will require huge amounts of accurate and real-time location data to function properly as a user moves around the real world.

 Optimising the supply chain

 Big data and location intelligence is impacting organisations that want to optimise the supply chain.